AleDenshi/comfy.guide/content/server/p2pool.md

 ## Monitoring the Node

-Make sure your node is publically reachable by putting your p2pool node's IP address into [2p2pool observer:](https://p2pool.observer/)
+Make sure your node is publicly reachable by putting your p2pool node's IP address into [2p2pool observer:](https://p2pool.observer/)

 ![The P2Pool observer page.](01-check.png)